Audience Growth

 This one makes more sense around gift-giving seasons like the holidays, but you’re likely to attract viewers looking for birthday gifts too.
 Let’s say you are a beauty creator, you can be your community’s go-to resource for makeup and skincare gift ideas by sharing them via Shorts.

 YouTube Shorts are shaping up to be one of the best vehicles for channel growth, and the content you post to that feed has a great chance of getting you a ton of views.
-Remember to create content that properly bridges the gap between your core audience and potential new subscribers, continually experiment with new ideas, and repeat any experiments that work.
+Remember to create content that properly bridges the gap between your core target audience and potential new subscribers, continually experiment with new ideas, and repeat any experiments that work.
 Create consistently, and before long, you’ll rack up those views — and maybe even go viral!

 Ready to earn big with YouTube?
 Check out The Leap’s free YouTube Shorts Monetization Guide and start raking it in.